bisforboman/exjobb/Work plan.md

 ## Timetable

-_The Gant Schedule can be viewed in an attachment to this document._
+The Gant Schedule can be viewed in an attachment to this document.
+Below the individual topics are described.

-First of, some administration

 ### Administration